yarbjs/yarb/readme.md

 - `yarn start`.
 This will kick off Parcel and a web server.
 It will reload your site automatically for you as you work 🙌
 - Make cool things inside `/src`.
 There are some basic styles and routes included to give you a place to start.
 - `yarn build` makes a static site ready to deploy on your webserver of choice for the world to see

+## About Parcel
+Why not just use Webpack?
+Mostly because it's complicated.
+Getting Webpack working properly can be really touchy (even in v4, which is closer to 'zeroconf' than 3 was).
+I'm using Parcel because it's really, truly zero configuration.
+In YARB, when you run

+`yarn start`

+you're really running

+`parcel public/index.html --open`

+under the hood.
+This tells Parcel to start, with `public/index.html` as its input.
+This also transpiles all your SCSS and JSX files automagically, and runs the built-in Parcel webserver at `http://localhost:1234`.
+Neat!

+## Todo
+- YARB uses `HashRouter` due to some weirdness with `BrowserRouter`, which puts (as you might expect) hashes in your URLs.
+I'll fix this in a future release.